00aka/Owen_BlueStampPortfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/-NY4l7gzPFc" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 ### Summary
-My first milestone for the Mini Tank Robot was to build the body of the robot, so the wheels, the motors, the Audino, etc. I was also able to test the ultrasonic sensors and the motors.
+My first milestone for the Mini Tank Robot was to build the body of the robot, so the wheels and the motors, as well as attatching many items, like the Arduino, the breadboard, and the motor driver.
+I was also able to test the ultrasonic sensors and the motors.

 ### Components Used
 - 1 ultrasonic sensor